rust-lang/rust/src/doc/reference.md

 passes arguments into the function, and an *output* [*slot*](#memory-slots) through which the function passes results back to the caller.

-A function may also be copied into a first class *value*, in which case the value has the corresponding [*function type*](#function-types), and can be used otherwise exactly as a function item (with a minor additional cost of calling the function indirectly).
+A function may also be copied into a first-class *value*, in which case the value has the corresponding [*function type*](#function-types), and can be used otherwise exactly as a function item (with a minor additional cost of calling the function indirectly).